great-expectations/great_expectations/docs/docusaurus/docs/oss/guides/connecting_to_your_data/fluent/database/sql_data_assets.md

 ## Organize Batches

 Organize Batches in a SQL-based Data Asset.
-This includes using Splitters to divide the data in a table or query based on the contents of a provided field and adding Batch Sorters to a Data Asset to specify the order in which Batches are returned.
+This includes using Partitioners to divide the data in a table or query based on the contents of a provided field and adding Batch Sorters to a Data Asset to specify the order in which Batches are returned.

 The following code examples use a previously defined Data Source named `"my_datasource"` to connect to a SQL database.